cse110-sp23-group23/cse110-sp23-group23/admin/meetings/052823-retrospective.md

 ## Issues Resolved

 ### Adding Audio Elements (AATASH)
-#### How / What?: We added eerie background noise
+#### How / What?: We added an eerie background noise, along with lightning sound effects on occasion.
-#### Why?: Added background eerie sound, along with lightning sound effects on occasion.
+#### Why?: The background noises are meant to add to the character of the Zoltar machine as slightly ominous.
+Additionally, the lightning sounds make the machine a bit more foreboding, and make it seem like it is truly working and _generating_ a fortune.

 ### Zoltar machine screen image (AATASH)
-#### How / What? : Added image for Machine screen image
+#### How / What? : Added image for Machine screen image: Found image of Zoltar machine, placed into 2D main html, referenced in 2D main js.
-#### Why? : Found image of Zoltar machine, placed into 2D main html, referenced in 2D main js
+#### Why? : The app needs a frontend in order to generate the tickets, and make it seem as if Zoltar/ the Zoltar machine is doing so.
+Having an image of the machine in the 2D version adds user immersion, as if they are actually using a machine.

 ### Ticket Display (NEEL)
 #### How / What? :